Dear Parent & Player

 For those of you not familiar with the club as yet, Chipping Norton RUFC was formed in 1978 and has grown to over 400 members, attracting players from the town and all the local villages and beyond.
 We pride ourselves on being an all inclusive club.
 There is a position for every size, shape and ability in rugby and we welcome all-comers.
 Social members too, our clubhouse has great facilities, its warm, welcoming and has free Wi-fi and great coffee.

 The Youth section is growing from strength to strength.
 They have in their own right been an amazing success story.
 We have over 300 children aged from 6-18 and from many different schools and backgrounds turning up each week to take part in this glorious game of rugby.

-We start this season with a new senior Coach in place (Mark Clarke).
-He will bring quality coaching and a new Colts (Development) team that will help bridge the gap between Juniors and Seniors with the support of the current 1st team players to assist coaching the U15, U16 and a joint U17/18 teams.
+Senior Coach (Mark Clarke) is building on a successful season last year.
+He will bring quality coaching and a new Colts (Development) team that will help bridge the gap between Juniors and Seniors with the support of the current 1st team players to assist coaching the U15 and a joint U17/18 team.

 Rugby is just one aspect of Chipping Norton Rugby Club, the facilities are there for you to use and enjoy and we encourage you to consider joining our growing membership base.
 Apart from the opportunity to apply for international rugby tickets there are many social events throughout the year to enjoy and a membership to suit everyone’s needs.

-We have moved the clubs website from Pitchero to www.cnrufc.co.uk.
-The new site integrates seamlessly with the RFU’s Game Management System (GMS) which controls membership and registration.
+Our website integrates seamlessly with the RFU’s Game Management System (GMS) which controls membership and registration.
 Support and training for the system can be found by clicking the link below.

 Every member can access the site and update their profile.
 Coaches and Team Managers can access player details.
 Please contact our Data Officer to discuss your role and access permissions for GMS by emailing email@example.com